 Though, that’s not to say I don’t understand the point of these blog breaks.
 There are some reviews that are not super thrilled with Tremblay’s use of “cliche” horror tropes that are present in exorcism fiction.
 But as we’ve already established, I don’t care, I love these tropes because I love these kinds of scary stories.
 The blog itself exists to break down these tropes to the point that Tremblay is showing us the mechanics of creating such a story; that they can’t possibly be real because it’s all the same, it’s predictable and obvious and done to death.

-I saw @ceeceereads on Insta describe this as a “metafictional horror novel”, and I really love that phrase to describe this.
+I saw this described as a “metafictional horror novel”, and I really love that phrase to describe this.
 Tremblay takes horror, takes what we love about this particular genre and gives us what we need, while also becoming so philosophical about it that it then reaches the stage of being meta.

-What’s more, despite reaching a point of being meta, of telling you how these stories are created and pointing out all the ways its cliche.
-Despite the characters themselves batting around the idea that it’s all fake, that there’s some ulterior motive for Marjorie’s behaviour, as the reader you can’t let go of the idea that maybe it’s true, maybe Marjorie actually is possessed.
+What’s more – despite becoming meta and telling you how these stories are created and pointing out all the ways its cliche; despite the characters themselves batting around the idea that it’s all fake, that there’s some ulterior motive for Marjorie’s behaviour – as the reader you can’t let go of the idea that maybe it’s true, maybe Marjorie actually is possessed.

 It’s that thing that people are having a really hard time with these days – accepting rational information as it’s presented to them.
-You just keep that red baseball hat and on keep telling yourself everything is going really well.
+You just keep that red baseball cap on and keep telling yourself everything is going really well.

 That’s the power of fear.
 Whether it’s fear of the unknown, of the unseen, or fear of the other.

 And omigod that ending!
 That’s exactly why the phrase here’s the fucking twist, exists.